In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Tech:

-Most CDI kits are comprised of several components: a control box (module or brain), trigger plate, and trigger magnet.
-Some of the Tri-Spark ignition kits combine the control module and trigger plate under the points cover.
+Most CDI kits are comprised of several components: a control box (module or brain), trigger plate (stator plate), and trigger magnet.
+Some of the Tri-Spark ignition kits combine the control box and trigger plate under the points cover.

-Triumph in 1979 came out with electronic ignition as standard equipment.
+Triumph came out with electronic ignition as standard equipment in 1979 on the T140.
 The Lucas Rita ignition (first introduced in 1973) was used till the end of production of the 750 twin in 1985.
 Boyer Bransden came out with their famous Micro MK2 (mark two) ignition about the same time.
-This design would be improved upon in 1996 with the MK3 and again with the current MK4 version was released in the 2000s.
+This design would be improved upon in 1996 with the MK3 and again with the current MK4 version, which was released in the 2000s.

 Most of the other brands of ignition available today were inspired by Boyer’s design.
 Each have design features that distinguish them.
 All operate on the same principles making troubleshooting straight forward.
 All work on the wasted spark principle with the exception of the Tri-Spark 3 cyl kit 0002.